The Wendelstein Observatory

 The Wendelstein Observatory is situated on the summit of Mount

-Wendelstein, a prominent, 1838 m high mountain in the bavarian Alps.
+Wendelstein, a prominent, 1838 m high mountain in the bavarian Alpes.

 It is operated by the University Observatory of the University of Munich.

 University Observatory Munich